 - The results of the CT scan can be improved by using contrast liquid.

 - CT scan provides a 3D body image by rotating X-rays 360 degrees.

 - CT scan requires the patients to hold their breath which is difficult for some patients.

 - CT scan of brain van de disturbed due to bones nearby.

 - CT scans can be dangerous for unborn babies.
 It can cause tumors or childhood cancer in babies.

 - Contrast liquid of CT scan can also damage the kidney.

 What is MRI?

-MRI (Magnetic resonance imaging) is a scan wherein strong magnetic fields and radio waves are used to provide a clear and detailed image of the internal parts of the body.
-It consists of a huge tube with powerful magnets, and the patient lies inside the tube.
-During MRI, depending upon the part of the body to be examined, the patient will be moved inside the tube.
+MRI (Magnetic resonance imaging) is a scan wherein strong magnetic fields and radio waves provide a clear and detailed image of the body’s internal parts.
+It consists of a massive tube with powerful magnets, and the patient lies inside it.
+The patient will be moved inside the tube depending on the body part to be examined during MRI.

-MRI also can differentiate between various types of tissues, as MRI uses the protons of the body and different tissues have different protons so it can distinguish between them very easily.
+MRI also can differentiate between various types of tissues, as MRI uses the protons of the body and different tissues have different protons, so it can easily distinguish between them.
 With MRI, doctors can examine almost any part of the body.
 It is a painless procedure.
-It examines the body parts, including
+It looks at the body parts, including

 - Brain and spinal cord